Five Hurricanes score in double figures, Miami dominates Nova Southeastern by 55 points in exhibition game

 In its final tune-up before the regular season, Miami Hurricanes women’s basketball blew out the Nova Southeastern Sharks 102-47 in an exhibition matchup Halloween night at the Watsco Center.

-Five Canes, including two freshmen making their UM debuts, finished in double figures.
+Five Canes, including two freshmen making their UM debuts, finished in double figures in scoring.
 Senior forward Erykah Davenport scored 17 points and pulled down six rebounds to lead the pack.

 “That was a lot of fun,” Miami coach Katie Meier said after the game.
 “I really did not know what to expect.
 To have 12 [players]in the mix right now and trying to figure it out with veteran players who aren’t playing right now is not easy.
 I thought Keke [Harris] and Erykah did a great job at holding down the fort and making sure that energy was up and letting those kids play freely.”